 Ahoy, ye scurvy sea dogs!
 This band shirt design for my former rock band Analog Apostles is one of my favorites.
 I created this two color screen printed art before we loaded up our van and left for our Summer 2014 tour of the USA.
 These eery shirts were instantly hot sellers.
 Several years after they were pressed, I still see them around town here in Lexington on occasion.
+I love being a band merch artist and creating musician shirt art!
 We’re going to plunge 20,000 leagues into the sea and talk about the thought and work that went into this band apparel design.

 Band Shirt Design – limited inks for apparel printing on a budget

 Everybody loves to wear a good black band shirt.
 I know I do, at least.
-Seriously, I have probably filled half of my t-shirt drawer with black apparel.
+Seriously, I have probably filled half of my t-shirt drawer with black apparel featuring musician shirt art.
 Mostly for my clients’ budgetary reasons, my shirt designs usually feature only one or two screen printed ink colors.
 Also, black is the most popular shirt color.
 Many shirt printing businesses offer special discounts on them.
 I can still make a big impact, even though I am not drawing from a large color palette.

 This design definitely provided a lot of bang for our indie band’s very limited bucks!
 I chose a color combination that consisted of cool turquoise blue and a light green shade.
 They come together to create an aura that is both mysterious and soothing.
 This makes the two distinctly bright ink colors really stand out against the stark black background of the shirt itself.